-- too small: refers to a federal conformity tax expenditure with forgone revenue that was less than \$50 million annually, according to the JCT.
-The revenue loss to the District from conforming to the federal policy would be very close to zero. - sunset: means that there will be no revenue loss because the provision has expired. - minimal: refers to a local tax expenditure for which precise data are lacking, but the forgone revenue is estimated to be less than \$50,000 per year. - no estimate: refers to a local tax expenditure for which precise data are lacking, but for which the revenue loss might not be minimal.
+- too small: refers to a federal conformity tax expenditure with positive forgone revenue of less than \$50 million annually, according to the JCT.
+The revenue loss to the District from conforming to the federal policy would be very close to zero. - \$0: refers to a federal conformity or local tax expenditure with forgone revenue that was actually \$0 or not applicable.
+The federal conformity tax expenditure estimates are shown separately for individuals and corporations.
+Some federal tax provisions apply only to either corporations or individuals. \$0 will therefore refer to the federal conformity tax expenditure estimate for which the federal tax provision is non-applicable. - sunset: means that there will be no revenue loss because the provision has expired. - minimal: refers to a local tax expenditure for which precise data are lacking, but the forgone revenue is estimated to be less than \$50,000 per year. - no estimate: refers to a local tax expenditure for which precise data are lacking, but for which the revenue loss might not be minimal.
 In addition, "no estimate" refers to cases in which calculations cannot be made because of confidentiality rules.